Q. How do I qualify for financial aid?

 Q. How do I reject a partial or full amount of my Federal Direct Loan?

 A. If you do not want to take the Undergraduate Federal Direct Loan or Graduate Federal Direct Loan, or you only want to take a portion of the loan awarded to you, you may notify our office by sending an email from your Marist email account with the your name and CWID to email@example.com.

 Q. How do I track my student loans?

-- Access "NSLDS" National Student Loan Data System at: http://www.nslds.ed.gov.
+A. Access "NSLDS" National Student Loan Data System at: https://www.nslds.ed.gov/nslds/nslds_SA/.
 All student and parent Federal loans will be submitted to the National Student Loan Data System(NSLDS), and will be accessible by Guaranty agencies, lenders, and institutions determined to be authorized users of the data system.